blumberger/Analysis_Scripts/README.md

 To add new metadata files save them to `src/data/<set_type>/<set_data>.json`.
 For the pentacene example above we can save a file named `pentacene.json` in the folder `src/data/systems`.
 Use a json format for the data, have a look at the pentacene file to check how this should look.

+An example is given in the `examples/calc_density` folder.

 #### Writing file data
 Data can be written to a file via the following syntax:
 ```